Cambalab/fake-data-generator/README.md

 ## Introduction

-This is a tiny package motivated by the development of other frontend project where we needed to generate tons of fake data while a backend was being built.
-We started implementing and editing a single `.js` file with specific characteristics of the backend models and the desired amount we wanted to generate until we ended up with something like this.
+This is a tiny package motivated by the need of generating certain amount of fake data to populate backend fixtures.
+We started implementing and editing a single `.js` file with specific characteristics of some backend models and the desired amount we wanted to generate until we ended up with something like this.
 We personally decided to use the output files in the API endpoints of a test server but you could use them any way you like, they're just `.json` files.

-## Dependencies
+## Built-In Dependencies

-+   **[Faker](https://www.npmjs.com/package/faker)**: we take advantage of the Faker API to create fake data
++   **[Faker](https://www.npmjs.com/package/faker)**: we use the Faker API to create fake data

 ## Installation